Logo Icon

 • For starters, the time limit forces you to improve your mental maths skills, which can be beneficial in real-world business situations when quick calculations are essential.

-• Second, it levels the playing field for all candidates, assuring fairness by removing any advantage that physical calculator use may bring to some.
+• Second, it levels the playing field for all candidates, ensuring fairness by removing any advantage that using a physical calculator may give to some.

 Check | CAT Syllabus 2026